alluster/certificate-web-app/README.md

 # Certificate.me

-Certificate Me service allows users to create certifications for their web content such as articles and blog postings.
+Certify service allows users to create certifications for their web content such as articles and blog postings.

 ## Installation